Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Approximation.typ

     total incoming input is $+2$ and $H(2, 1) = 1$.

-    The weights of the output layer are the approximated values of evaluating the function in each interval (the most obvious choice is the midpoint).
+    The weights of the output layer are the approximated values of evaluating the function in each interval.
 Since only one input to the output neuron is not null, its output will precisely be the approximation of the value of the function with the given (external) input.

     Increasing the number of neurons (of step functions) give a better and better approximation.
 If the step sizes were to become infinitesimally